elmarquez/ngSolr/README.md

  * SearchBoxController now updates search query in SolrSearchService
  * Google API key removed from script loading call
  * Reorganized application controllers to use Solr search service
- * Resized DocumentSearchResultsController to use SolrSearchService
+ * Updated DocumentSearchResultsController to use SolrSearchService
+ * Replaced DocumentSearchController with DocumentSearchResultsController for text based display of search results
  * Created SolrSearchService
  * Map starts at specified coordinates, or Australia if not specified
  * Added mapping default arguments to application constants